rviscarra/blog/content/en/post/webrtc-gspeech.md

 on the WebRTC space that can help, however, they could be tricky to use (there's dedicated guide on how to build the WebRTC Native API) or hard to extend.
-That's the reason I felt the Pion WebRTC library was like a breath of fresh air, developed in Go, almost identic API as the browser's (which may not feel completely idiomatic in Go, but that's a subject for some other time) and pretty easy to use overall.
+That's the reason I felt the Pion WebRTC library was like a breath of fresh air, developed in Go, almost identical API as the browser's (which may not feel completely idiomatic in Go, but that's a subject for some other time) and pretty easy to use overall.